-For all grants, prospective applicants are encouraged to contact us early on, to see if their leading may be eligible.
+For all grants, prospective applicants are asked to contact us, to see if their leading may be eligible and to receive an application form.
 Program grants are open to non-Friends, individual grant are only available to members and regular attenders and the application process requires discernment with the applicant’s Quaker Meeting.
 Consultation with CFSC and discernment with the Meeting may happen at the same time.

 We do not provide funds for projects that are completed or are near completion.
 Tuition and training expenses usually are not eligible.